Canon 700D vs Sony A5000

 Review summary: Canon 700D vs Sony A5000

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Sony A5000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 700D:

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.